NCAS-CMS/cf-python/README.md

 datasets.
 This is so that datasets which are partially conformant may nonetheless be modified in memory.

-A simple example of reading a field construct froma file and inspecting it:
+A simple example of reading a field construct from a file and inspecting it:

     >>> import cf